jadounrahul/kartsnms/doc/Alerting/Transports.md

 ## Syslog

-You can have LibreNMS emit alerts as syslogs complying with RFC 3164.
+You can have KartsNMS emit alerts as syslogs complying with RFC 3164.

 More information on RFC 3164 can be found here:
 [https://tools.ietf.org/html/rfc3164](https://tools.ietf.org/html/rfc3164)

-Example output: `<26> Mar 22 00:59:03 librenms.host.net librenms[233]:
+Example output: `<26> Mar 22 00:59:03 kartsnms.host.net kartsnms[233]:
 [Critical] network.device.net: Port Down - port_id => 98939; ifDescr => xe-1/1/0;`

 Each fault will be sent as a separate syslog.